 Please note that this is a sailing catamaran, and the skipper will be using wind power when the winds are agreeable.
 Although this is not a learn to sail program, you may have a chance to learn a few tricks of the trade and assist the skipper with navigation while sailing.
 There are times when motoring the catamaran will be required, due to unfavorable wind conditions.

 There are no local internal flights in this itinerary.

 We believe single travellers should not have to pay more to travel so our group trips are designed for shared accommodation and do not involve a single supplement.
 Single travellers joining group trips are paired in twin or multi-share accommodation with someone of the same sex for the duration of the trip.
 Some of our Independent trips are designed differently and single travellers on these itineraries must pay the single trip price.

-2 deluxe double cabins, 6 standard twin/double cabins, all cabins air-con and en suite (3 nts).
+2 deluxe double cabins, 7 standard twin/double cabins, all en suite cabins with air conditioning (3 nts).